-We identified IT systems and controls over the Bank's access and control over IT systems: financial reporting as an area of focus due to the extensive volume and variety of transactions which We obtained an understanding of the applications are processed daily by the Bank and rely on the relevant to financial reporting and the infrastructure effective operation of automated and IT dependent supporting these applications. manual controls.
+We identified IT systems and controls over the Bank's access and control over IT systems: financial reporting as an area of focus due to the extensive volume and variety of transactions which are processed daily by the Bank and rely on the effective operation of automated and IT dependent supporting these applications. manual controls.